rjsf-team/react-jsonschema-form/README.md

 - `schema`: Object
 - `title`: string

-The following props are part of each eleemnt in `items`:
+The following props are part of each element in `items`:

 - `children`: JSX.Element
 - `className`: string